golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 ```

 The body of the `executor.run()` method is identical as in the case of Node.js executor script:
 It is a task function that receives worker context.
-It is used to run an `echo 'Hello World'` command. `cts.run()` will produce a Promise of the result object.
+It is used to run an `echo 'Hello World'` command. `ctx.run()` will produce a Promise of the result object.
 It will contain a stdout property that will store the output of our command.

 The result is passed as an input param of the `appendResults()` function that will be responsible for displaying the outcome on the screen.